 We use the state demographic data to transfer information between states.
 We use the following information (per state) to calculate a similarity matrix between all states:

 - Race and ethnicity

 - Results from the previous election

-This similarity matrix is used to allow information to flow between states.
+This similarity matrix allows information to “flow” between states.
 A state poll will update the estimates not only for the state in which it was taken, but also for states with similar demographics.
 To give an example, a poll in Alabama will have a larger effect on the estimates of another red state like Kansas than on a blue state like Massachusetts.
-I’m going also to leave the exact details of how information flows between states for a future post.
+I’m going to leave the exact details of this for a future post.